34 Handy Hints to Make Spring Cleaning a Breeze

 Lampshade Lint Roller

 Fabric lampshades are magnets for dust and pet hair.
 You can’t just throw them in the washing machine, so what do you do?
-I’ve found that a lint roller works really well.
-Be careful though, as lampshades are fragile and can even become brittle.
+We’ve found that a lint roller works really well.
+Be careful though when cleaning, as lampshades are fragile and can even become brittle.
 A torn lampshade is worse than a dirty one.

 Get Wrinkles Out of Your Laundry with Zero Effort

-Ditch the time-consuming iron or handheld steamer to get wrinkles out of a shirt or slacks.
+Ditch the time-consuming iron or handheld steamer to get wrinkles out of a shirt or slacks in the laundry room.
 Throw a few ice cubes or a wet washcloth in the dryer with your wrinkled clothes.
 As the ice melts and the water turns to steam, it will remove the wrinkles.
 This trick isn’t as effective with heavier clothing but is a miracle for lighter fabrics.
 The best part is that you don’t have to set the dryer for longer than 10 minutes for it to work.

 Erase Permanent Marker on a Dry Erase Board